boltreskh/Almail/README.md

 > 📘 This section is in English.
 For the Portuguese version, scroll down to the section marked "Versão em Português".

-A smart and interactive web application designed to assist **Mercado Libre (MELI) ecosystem** collaborators in providing excellent customer support.
+A smart and interactive web application designed to assist **Mercado Libre (MELI) Ecosystem** collaborators in providing excellent customer support.
 It leverages **Artificial Intelligence** to offer precise and structured information, enhancing the efficiency and quality of service.

 ## 🚀 Features